michaeldiguiseppi/ionic_movies/README.md

   - A user can add movies to their wishlist that they hope to own or want to own.
   - The wishlist is a separate list from the collection.
   - Users can then move movies from their wishlist to their collection once they own them.

+### Installation Instructions
+  1. Make sure you have Ionic and Cordova installed with `npm install -g cordova ionic`.
+  1. Fork and Clone this repo.
+  1. `cd ionic_movies`
+  1. `npm install`
+  1. `ionic state restore` will install all the necessary plugins and platforms.
+  1. `ionic build ios` to build the app for iOS.
+  1. `open platforms/ios/MMDB.xcodeproj` will open the project in xCode.
+  1. Once in xCode, select your device in the upper right corner and click the play button.
+This will install the app onto your device or on an iOS emulator so you can use the app.